ska-la/ya_ctorrent/README.md

 ## Why?
-Original ctorrent programm doesn't support environment variables at all.
+Genuine ctorrent programm doesn't support environment variables at all.
 As result, we cann't adapt it to our circumstances.
 The patch implements support of HTTP_PROXY environment variable.
 ___
 A source code was taken from Debian repository:
 ```Shell